mcross1882/qr-login/README.md

 GET /generate/login
 ```

-Generate a unique QR code for registering a device
+Generate a unique QR code for registering a device.
+(This route should be hidden behind a permission gate)

 ```
 GET /generate/register/{username}